Thoracic Surgery Labs

 This laboratory has interests in the biology of non-small cell lung cancer and mesothelioma (an aggressive malignancy of the pleura, or chest lining).
 We are a fully equipped, state-of-the-art molecular biology laboratory that has multi-disciplinary relationships with other basic science labs within the university, spanning diverse departments such as Anesthesia, Radiology, Systems Biology, Computer Science, and Radiation Oncology.
 We are actively investigating complementary aspects of lung cancer biology at the single-cell level, including cancer stem cells, metabolomics, and tumor microenvironment interactions.
 Another active area of investigation is centered on analysis of critical cell signaling networks contributing to the development of mesothelioma.
 Overall, we seek to discover novel molecular targets in these devastating tumors and thus develop more effective patient-specific therapies.

 Directed by Dr. Joseph Shrager in collaboration with Dr. Huibin Tang, PhD, this laboratory is focused upon the responses of the respiratory muscles, in particular the diaphragm, to various disease states and interventions.
 Most recently, this laboratory published the seminal paper establishing that even brief periods of mechanical ventilation cause marked atrophy of the diaphragm muscle fibers — presumably a major cause of "failure to wean" from the ventilator.
 The lab is currently focused on elucidating the molecular mechanisms of this diaphragm atrophy with the intention of designing interventions that might be brought through animal models to the clinic.
 This lab's work has been published in important journals, such as The New England Journal of Medicine, The Journal of Thoracic and Cardiovascular Surgery, and The American Journal of Respiratory and Critical Care Medicine.
-The lab has garnered continuous support for over 10 years from the VA Merit Review Board as well as support from the NIH and the American Association for Thoracic Surgery.
+The lab is currently NIH funded and has also been supported by VA Merit Review grants and generous donors.

 Several trials of stereotactic body radiation (SBRT — commonly called "cyberknife") for the treatment of stage I NSCLC in both patients who are felt not to be candidates for surgery and in certain operable patients.